Gaoyuan-Liu/Gaoyuan-Liu.github.io/README.md

 I'm currently working at Nanyang Technological University (NTU) as a Research Fellow.
 Before that, I was a researcher at Vrije Universiteit Brussel (VUB) and Interuniversity Microelectronics Centre (IMEC), where I obtained my PhD from the [Brubotics Lab](https://www.brubotics.eu/) and [AI Lab](https://ai.vub.ac.be/) VUB, my PhD promotors are [Prof. Bram Vanderborght](https://mech.vub.ac.be/multibody/members/bram.htm) and [Prof. Ann Nowe](https://ai.vub.ac.be/team/ann-nowe/).

+### News

+2025-09-15 — Our paper titled "Dual-Modal Motion Planning and Control for Robotic Orchard Pruning Under Uncertainties" is accepted by *IEEE Transactions on Field Robotics*.

 ### Publications